BullHorn7/BH-PoE-Lootfilter/README.md

 ---
 CHANGELOG
 ---
-V1.04 - 2016.09.20
-* Added rules to hide chisel recipe, glassblower recipe and bad RGBs (2x3 and 2x4) after ilvl 72

-V1.03 - 2016.09.20
+V1.01 - 2016.09.20
 * Added this github's URL into the filter for easier access to future updates

-V1.02 - 2016.09.20
 * Moved introduction and changelog into readme

-V1.01 - 2016.09.20
+* Added rules to hide chisel recipe, glassblower recipe and bad RGBs (2x3 and 2x4) after ilvl 72
 * Minor adjustments to display of hidden items:
-   * Bug: Hidden Flasks and Gems now have transparent background
+   * Bug: Hidden Flasks and Gems now have transparent background and correct size
    * Improvement: ilvl 69-72 shit rares are slightly less hidden

 V1.00 - 2016.09.19